zimka/edx-platform-1/docs/developers/source/transcripts.rst

     * transcripts/save

-**"transcripts/upload"** method is used for uploading SRT transcripts for the HTML5 and Youtube video modules.
+**"transcripts/upload"** method is used for uploading SRT transcripts for the HTML5 and YouTube video modules.

 *Method:*
     POST